-The commitment I require from you in this course may seem quite rigid, but I assure you they are in place to assist you.
-I am fully committed to your success and to helping you on your journey through A&P.
+The policies and procedures in this course may seem quite rigid, but I assure you they are in place to assist you.
+I am committed to your success and to helping you on your journey through A&P.

-I believe the most critical elements to your success in this fascinating, yet difficult course are committing yourself to the following
+I believe the most critical elements to your success in this fascinating, yet difficult course are committing yourself to the following:

-- being organized or becoming organized, if you have never been organized; - staying on pace by meeting each deadline or submitting work early; - completing every assignment including readings and viewings of multimedia/Tegrity presentations; - building/maintaining connections with other students; and - participating in the course at least five of every seven days with no two consecutive days away from the course website/materials/email.
+- being organized or becoming organized, if you have never been organized; - staying on pace by meeting each deadline or submitting work early; - completing every assignment including readings and multimedia presentations; - · building/maintaining connections with other students; - · reading each faculty and student posting within the discussion boards; and - participating in the course at least five of every seven days with no two consecutive days away from the course website/materials/email